thevxn/todolator/README.md

   - Hovering over them should show a popup/popover with the full text
 - Solve current task not resetting after a new task is created
 - Fix title bar on Mac (<https://v2.tauri.app/learn/window-customization/#creating-a-custom-titlebar>)
+- Decide how to handle recurrence (on demand calculation of recurrences vs pre-calculated instances)